-Book Cover Template: DIY - How to Make a Book Cover
+Book Cover Template: DIY - How to Make a Book Cover (Softcover Books)

 Providing your own Cover design for your book?
 Great!
 What we'll need from you is a PDF file of your front and another PDF file of your back cover layout.
 Read on to learn everything you need to know about how to make your own book covers before publication.
 This page explains what you need to know about:

 - Image resolution (and how to find it)